kreipikc/fastAPI-book-async/README.md

 - **DELETE** `/book/id_book` - delete info about a specific book.

 You can also use `/docs` to check the sending of requests, where all the endpoints will be

+## How usage Docker?
+1. Download git and docker to your server
+2. Clone the entire project from the github - `git clone <link>`
+3. Then use docker-compose to run the project - `docker-compose up`